Frequently Asked Questions

 How do I register my child to play hockey?

-Season registration opens in the autumn.
+While our main (winter season) hockey program registrations open in the late summer, MYH offers hockey programs year-round.
 Registration is easy and can be completed online!
 Just click the big red "Registration" button near the menu at the top of our website and choose the program you want to register for.
 In addition to the registering for the regular hockey season - this is where you'll find registration options for skills camps and clinics available in the spring, summer when those registration periods open.

 What hockey age levels does MYH offer?

-Learn to Play (Initiation) is for new skaters ages 4 & up
+Learn-to-Play is for new skaters ages 3-6 years.

-My kiddo has never skated before but really wants to play hockey!
+My potential player has never skated before but really wants to play hockey!
 Are they too old to catch up?

-Should I register my little one for Learn to Play or Cross-Ice?
+Should I register my little skater for Learn to Play or 6U Termites?

-If your child is 4 years or older you can register them for Learn to Play.
-LTP is our beginner hockey/skating program that covers the basics of standing on skates, skating, stopping, falling down and getting back up, playing games, etc. Learn to Play is for kids that don't have a ton of experience on skates or with hockey.
+If your skater is 3-years or older you can register them for Learn-to-Play.
+LTP is our beginner hockey/skating program that covers the basics of standing on skates, skating, stopping, falling down and getting back up, playing games, etc. Learn-to-Play is for kids that don't have a ton of experience on skates or with hockey.

-If your 5- or 6-year-old child has skated a decent amount and is confident at basic skating, falling and getting back up, handling a puck - you can register them for Cross-Ice (which focuses a bit more on hockey skills and plays weekend games).
+If your 4- to 6-year-old child has skated a little bit and is ok with a little basic skating, falling and getting back up, handling a puck - you can register them for 6U Termites (which focuses a bit more on hockey skills and plays weekend games).

-Your child will need full hockey gear and use a stick in either program.
+Your skater will need full hockey gear and use a stick in either program.
 Read more about our age-level programs here.

-My kid wants to play hockey but I didn't play and I don't know much about it.
+My skater wants to play hockey but I didn't play and I don't know much about it.
 Help!?!

 You aren't alone!
 There are many first-time families that have stumbled into hockey and it has become a big part of their lives.
 Since the season is relatively long, you will become a part of a community and find that there's a certain rhythm to hockey life.

-If you haven't skated much or it's been a long while - we encourage parents/guardians that think they'd like to eventually coach or volunteer as a team manager to join their kids on the ice during Learn to Play practices.
+If you haven't skated much or it's been a long while - we encourage caregivers/parents/guardians that think they'd like to eventually coach or volunteer as a team manager to join their kids on the ice during Learn-to-Play practices.
 You don't need to be the strongest skater on the ice to be involved in hockey with your little ones.
 It's far more important to just be there!
 If skating definitely isn't for you - tons of parents enjoy hockey from the stands or find other ways to volunteer.

 The first month of your hockey life might feel foreign and uncertain.
 We'd bet it's going to get easier and will become something that you enjoy & cherish.
 Please contact us if we can help you with anything!